rubenhensen/sac2c/tests/README.md

 ```
 // SAC_TEST|include common.mk
 ```
-definiton.
+definition.
 Further, common functionality that is relevant to a set of unit tests can be abstracted in the header files and sed via includes.
 For example:

 ```sh